dannycallaghan/water-table/README.md

 npm run dev
 ```

+Please note that a Google Maps API key (and a map ID matching the one used in the project) will be required to view the maps locally.
+They can be seen, however, in the above demo.

 ## Dependencies

 I've attempted to limit the amount of external dependencies as much as possible, but I did utilise the following: